AuroraHuang22/Taipei-City-Zoo-project/README.md

 <br/>

-- Based on Taipei City Zoo, allow users to explore the animal's information and plan the visiting route.
+- The website based on Taipei City Zoo.
+Its primary feature is to plan the best route of zoo-touring, letting user well prepared in advance.

 <br/>